w3f/polkadot-wiki/docs/kusama-statemine-ledger.md

 ### Teleporting

-Teleporting allows you to send tokens between the Relay chain and a parachain, or betwween different parachains.
+Teleporting allows you to send tokens between the Relay chain and a parachain, or between different parachains.

 The Statemine Ledger app doesn't support the `teleport` extrinsic at this point, so an intermediary account needs to be created first.

 To teleport KSM to the Relay chain follow these steps:
 - Create an account outside your Ledger.
-Instructions can be found [here](learn-account-generation)
+Instructions can be found [here](learn-account-generation).
 - Transfer the desired amount as described [above](#sending-a-transfer).
 If you want to send exactly the amount you want to teleport, don't forget take into account the fees for teleporting that will be deducted in the next step.
 - Teleport your tokens following the instructions you will find [here](learn-teleport).

+Teleporting **to** a Ledger account from a non-Ledger account doesn't require these extra steps.

 ## Support